ValentinRonsseray/Extract-to-TXT-Anki/README.md

 ![Version](https://img.shields.io/badge/version-b1.0.0-blue.svg)
 ![Status](https://img.shields.io/badge/status-beta-orange.svg)

 Extract to TXT is an addon for the Anki flashcard software that allows you to extract your notes and their content into a plain text file.
-It provides a convenient way to export your Anki data for further analysis or sharing.
+It provides a convenient way to export your Anki data for further analysis or sharing (for instance, submitting your cards to ChatGPT to automate the production of new cards).

 **Please note that this addon currently supports the English language only.**